ESMOS STATEMENT ON COVID-19

 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

-The CDC does not recommend that people who are well wear a mask to protect themselves from respiratory illnesses, including COVID-19.
-Masks can become contaminated and spread germs when used improperly.
+The CDC recommends that people who are able to should wear a mask to protect themselves from respiratory illnesses, including COVID-19.
+Details on the effectiveness of masks and additional CDC guidelines can be found at this link.
 Masks should be worn by team members caring for patients with respiratory symptoms.

 If you have symptoms, contact your doctor, who can determine whether testing is appropriate.